St. Johnsbury – Spring 2020

 David Goodman, Journalist, Author, and host of The Vermont Conversation on WDEV (Waterbury)

-David Goodman will discuss the state of journalism under the president and his current assaults on freedom of the press.
+Are you frustrated when you read or listen to the news?
+Do you wonder whether the information is accurate or a spin from the reporter’s viewpoint?
+Mr. Goodman will discuss the state of journalism under the president and his current assaults on freedom of the press.
 He will also present a short history of official propaganda.
+Who do you believe?
+CNN?
+FOX News?
+Politico?
 Consider: “How do we, as consumers, know who to trust and what to believe?”

 Become a member today!